bmedicke/REED/radare2/readme.md

 | `V`             | **V**isual   | start visual mode                                              |

-To learn more about the direct command and sub commands you can append an `?` to get detailed help.
+To learn more about the direct command and sub commands you can append a `?` to get detailed help.

 ## common commands